Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 It’s this simple: The secret to accurately predicting the future is working with someone already living the future you want to create.

-As many high-performers will tell you, professional mentorship is vital to reach your full potential as quickly and efficiently as possible, and some of the best professional mentorships you’ll find come from working with a coach.
+As many high-performers will tell you, professional mentorship is vital to reaching your full potential as quickly and efficiently as possible, and some of the best professional mentorships you’ll find come from working with a coach.

 But here’s the thing: Most people are incredibly disillusioned when it comes to coaching, and one of the most common misconceptions is that coaches are for underachievers or those who simply can’t “figure it out on their own.”